What’s the Difference Between Organic and Natural Food?

-“What is the difference between organic and natural food?”.
-Many people think that there is no difference between the two and both mean the same.
-But this is not true.
-If you compare organic and natural from their definitions, the difference will be clear.
+Many people think that there is no difference between the two and that both of them mean the same thing.
+However, this is not true.
+If you compare organic and natural from their definitions, the difference will be quite clear.

 Organic food refers to food items that are produced, manufactured and handled using organic means defined by certifying bodies such as the United States Department of Agriculture (USDA) under its Organic Food Products Act.
 Natural food, on the other hand, generally refers to food items that are not altered chemically or synthesized in any form.
 These are derived from plants and animals.
 Thus a natural food item is not necessarily organic and vice versa.